MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 This rule considers the top 5,000 active **Agreement Booking Date** records in the last three months based on the latest booking date.

-## Check For Revision Mismatch on Agreement Invoice Dates with Agreement Invoice Setups
+## Checks For Revision Mismatch on Agreement Invoice Dates with Agreement Invoice Setups

 Severity: High